Manchester United transfer news and rumours

 The latest Man Utd contract talk...

 Paul Pogba - Manchester United remain confident that Paul Pogba will extend his stay.
-The Frenchman's current deal expires at the end of next season but contains an option for a further term (Daily Mirror, March 16)
+The Frenchman's current deal expires at the end of next season but contains an option for a further term (Daily Mirror, March 16); Pogba will be among the Manchester United players who return to training at Carrington on Wednesday (The Times, March 17)

 Dean Henderson - Man Utd want to give the goalkeeper a bumper new contract worth £100,000 a week to keep him from Chelsea's clutches.
 Frank Lampard's side would reportedly bid £50m but Sheffield United want him on loan for another season (The Sun, March 15)